<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=355311964967439&amp;ev=PageView&amp;noscript=1">

 • $350/month Scale: 500,000 units with 100 concurrent sessions

-They have native hooks for CrewAI, Browser Use, and Stagehand frameworks.
+They have native hooks for popular agent frameworks like CrewAI and Browser Use.

 Hyperbrowser.ai: Persistent profiles and session recording